JiantingFeng/Notes-Backup/pages/Conformal Prediction.md

 	- Set *conformal score* $$s_i = 1 - \hat{f}(X_i)_{Y_i}$$ to be $$1$$ minus the softmax output of true label.
 		- This score will be high if the model is likely to be wrong
 	- Define $$\hat{q}$$ to be $$(n+1)(1-\alpha)/n$$ empirical quantile of $$s_1, \cdots, s_n$$
-	- For a new data point,  create
+	- For a new data point,  create a prediction